EricFromCanada/ericfromcanada.github.io/_posts/2019-02-24-tigerbrew-testing-using-jenkins.md

 excerpt_separator: <!--more-->
 ---

-Mac developers familiar with the [Homebrew](https://brew.sh) binary package manager for macOS may also have heard of [Tigerbrew](https://github.com/mistydemeo/tigerbrew), a fork tailored for PowerPC and and early Intel Macs running Mac OS X 10.4 or 10.5. <!--more-->Despite being computational history by now, they still have a community of their own working to keep them running and useful.
+Mac developers familiar with the [Homebrew](https://brew.sh) binary package manager for macOS may also have heard of [Tigerbrew](https://github.com/mistydemeo/tigerbrew), a fork tailored for PowerPC and early Intel Macs running Mac OS X 10.4 or 10.5. <!--more-->Despite being computational history by now, they still have a community of their own working to keep them running and useful.
 As one such member, I've been looking into putting my collection of old Macs to work testing Tigerbrew formulae automatically.

 ## Overview